 - Practical issues in 5G and IoT

-- World’s Most Influential Scientific Minds (Highly-Cited Researcher) by Thomson Reuters, Around 28,000 citations (April 2017) based on Google Scholar
+- World’s Most Influential Scientific Mind (Highly-Cited Researcher) by Thomson Reuters, Around 30,000 citations (October 2017) based on Google Scholar

 - Fellow of IEEE since 2006